meccaLeccaHi/meccaLeccaHi.github.io/_posts/2018-10-24-decision-trees.md

 > A '_linear model_' is one in which a change in an input variable has a constant change on the output variable.
 ><img src='/assets/images/decision_trees/non-linearity.png' style="float: center; height: 175px">
->Image source: erinshellman.github(http://erinshellman.github.io/data-mining-starter-kit)
+>{% include figure_link.html url="/assets/images/decision_trees/non-linearity.png" href="http://erinshellman.github.io/data-mining-starter-kit" caption="Image source: erinshellman.github" height="150px" %}
->{% include figure_link.html url="/assets/images/decision_trees/non-linearity.png" href="http://erinshellman.github.io/data-mining-starter-kit" caption="Image source: erinshellman.github" height="175px" %}
+>

 Trees automatically contain interaction of features, and so are capable of more complex representations than is possible with linear models alone.